jsalignon/cactus/docs/1_Intro/Quick_start.md

 # Dependencies and profiles

-Cactus needs two software to be installed in order to run: Nextflow and one of SingularityCE, Docker or Conda.
+Cactus needs two software to be installed in order to run: Nextflow and one of SingularityCE, Docker, conda or Mamba.
-Then, the *-profile* argument should be used to specicify which executor to use.
-In general, it is recommended to use SingularityCE on HPC systems since Singularity containers can be [run without sudo](https://blogs.oregonstate.edu/learningbydoing/2022/01/04/docker-and-singularity-containers-which-one-is-better/).
-Users should see with their administrator which of these 3 options are available and recommeneded.
+Then, the *-profile* argument should be used to specicify which tools manager to use.
+In general, it is recommended to use SingularityCE on HPC systems since Singularity containers can be [run without sudo](https://blogs.oregonstate.edu/learningbydoing/2022/01/04/docker-and-singularity-containers-which-one-is-better/) and Singularity images are [immutable](https://singularity-docs.readthedocs.io/en/latest/) which ensures a high level of reproducibility and verification of images (see also [here](https://spiediedocs.binghamton.edu/docs/conda_singularity_modules.html)).
+Users should see with their administrator which of these 4 options are available and recommended.

 # Install and run

 The first step is to create the global configuration file *.cactus.config* located in the home folder.
 This file must indicate the path where to download the references and the singularity containers.
-Here is an example of a *.cactus.config* file when using singulariyt:
+Here is an example of a *.cactus.config* file when using Singularity with a Tower token to monitor the pipeline runs on [Nextflow Tower](https://cloud.tower.nf/):
 ```
-params.references_dir         = '/home/user/workspace/cactus/references'
+params.references_dir         = "${HOME}/workspace/cactus/references"
-params.singularity_images_dir = '/home/user/workspace/singularity_containers'
+params.singularity_images_dir = "${HOME}/workspace/singularity_containers"
+params.tower_token            = "*"
+params.enable_tower           = true
 ```

 Downloading references and test datasets:
 ```
-nextflow run jsalignon/cactus/scripts/download/download.nf  -profile singularity --references --test_datasets --species worm -r main -latest
+nextflow run jsalignon/cactus/scripts/download/download.nf -r main -latest --test_datasets --references -profile singularity --species worm
 ```

 >**_Note_:** Test datasets are also available for the species fly, human and mouse.
 They can be tested by changing the *--species* argument.

 Running Cactus (and downloading containers):
 ```
-nextflow run jsalignon/cactus -profile singularity -params-file parameters/full_test.yml -r main -latest -resume
+nextflow run jsalignon/cactus -profile singularity -params-file parameters/full_test.yml -r main -latest
 ```

 One can update the pipeline using this command: